Labour market overview, UK: September 2024

 Economic inactivity

 People not in the labour force are not in employment but do not meet the internationally accepted definition of unemployment.
 This is because they have not been seeking work within the last four weeks or they are unable to start work in the next two weeks.
-The economic inactivity rate is the proportion of people aged between 16 and 64 years who are not in the labour force.
+The economic inactivity rate is the proportion of people aged between 16 and

 Employment

 Employment measures the number of people in paid work or who had a job that they were temporarily away from (for example, because they were on holiday or off sick).
 This differs from the number of jobs because some people have more than one job.
 The employment rate is the proportion of people aged between 16 and 64 years who are in employment.
+The Labour Force Survey estimates are official statistics in development.

 Unemployment

 Unemployment measures people without a job who have been actively seeking work within the last four weeks and are available to start work within the next two weeks.
 The unemployment rate is not the proportion of the total population who are unemployed.
 It is the proportion of the economically active population (people in work and those seeking and available to work) who are unemployed.
+The Labour Force Survey estimates are official statistics in development.

 Claimant Count

 The Claimant Count is an official statistic in development that measures the number of people who are receiving a benefit principally for the reason of being unemployed.
-Currently the Claimant Count consists of those receiving Jobseekers' Allowance, and Universal Credit claimants in the "searching for work" conditionality group.
+Currently, the Claimant Count consists of those receiving Jobseekers' Allowance and Universal Credit claimants in the "searching for work" conditionality group.

 Vacancies